World-of-Workflows/WorkflowsUniversity/1.7Course/module_01/module_01.md

 - **Enhanced Customer Service:** Faster and more accurate responses to customer inquiries improve overall satisfaction.

 By leveraging World of Workflows, businesses can optimise their operations, leading to improved productivity and growth.

+## Labs
+There is a single lab for this module, [Lab 1: Configure Windows Sandbox](./lab_01_Windows_Sandbox.md).
+Please complete the lab before moving to module 2.